 Traditionally, only tech giants like Google, Facebook, Apple, etc. have broadcasted their events live through dedicated streaming channels.
 But now with social media’s live feature, every business has the ability to share glimpses of their events in real-time, in an easy and effective manner.

-During the short span of its existence, live feature has been proven to be most effective in spreading brand awareness & create engagement.
+During the short span of its existence, live feature has been proven to be most effective in spreading brand awareness & create engagement and is becoming a vital addition for many businesses when streamlining a social media routine.
 Here is how Dunkin’ Donuts leveraged this feature:

 Example: Dunkin Donut took advantage of the fact that it is hard to resist a donut or a coffee when you see it.
 Their live video explored their test kitchen for viewers, demonstrating how they created new products; the finale of the feed involved the creation of gigantic wedding themed cake.
 The streaming attracted many viewers who gave their opinion and reviews about the kitchen and demonstration – and later, ordered too.